Hawthorn Hollow Welcomes You…

 Please Help preserve this sanctuary by observing the following rules:

 - Be mindful of the serene atmosphere, it is a place for the study and appreciation of nature.

 - No active sports or games (biking, jogging, skiing, ball games, fishing, etc).

 - Please leave flowers and plants for everyone to enjoy.
 Do not collect or remove plants, seeds, flowers, leaves, or any other natural materials.

 - Children must be accompanied by an adult.
 Connect with nature together.

 - Walk on marked trails and mowed lawn only, and please refrain from climbing on trees and shrubs.

 - Pets are not allowed.
-Sight-enabling guide dogs/animals are permitted.
+Service dogs only.

 - Picnicking is prohibited.